lolli42/dbdoctor/README.md

 a field in some broken way, dbdoctor may create hazard by suggesting delete or updates of all rows.

+There are further assumptions: For instance, dbdoctor assumes some TCA settings the core provides for standard tables (especially `pages`, `tt_content` and `sys_file_reference` are **not** changed by extensions.
+As example, those tables are assumed to be both soft-delete aware and workspace aware, according fields are queried by dbdoctor on such tables, and dbdoctor will fail if an extension tampered with according TCA `ctrl` settings.

 There are further scenarios dbdoctor can not deal with: For example, let's say some extension declares a table soft-delete-aware by having a TCA entry `['ctrl']['delete'] = 'deleted'`, and you have some rows that are `deleted=1`.
 Later, that TCA table is set to be no